 History, tourist information, and nearby accommodation

 Aside from his political influence, Lord Finnart had a passionate interest in architecture as a result of extensive travels abroad.
-In his post as Master of Works he oversaw rebuilding at Linlithgow Palace, Stirling Castle, and other places.
-His finest architectural accomplishment, however, was here at Craignethan, where he created an fortified residence that was well in advance of its time.
+In his post as Master of Works, he oversaw rebuilding at Linlithgow Palace, Stirling Castle, and other places.
+His finest architectural accomplishment, however, was here at Craignethan, where he created a fortified residence that was well in advance of its time.

 Today the castle slumbers on as an extraordinary reminder of a bygone age.
 If you fancy a bit of exercise after visiting Craignethan, a nature trail leads from the castle into the steep-sided glen of Nethan Water.